SkyCraftZheng/Revival-of-The-Blood-Moon/Blood Witch.md

 Whenever you gain addition abilities, increase your max Blood by 2.
 ## Blood Rites (D8): (intended for combat)
 - **Blood Warp**: **INT** -1 [Temperature](Temperature.md), swap places of two marked creatures
-- **Liquid Chains**: **INT** -X [Temperature](Temperature.md), form a chain of blood from yourself to a marked creature or object, you and the object or creature can only move closer to each other.
+- **Liquid Chains**: **INT** -X [Temperature](Temperature.md), form a chain of blood between two marked creatures, objects, or object and creature, the two are bound together with an indestructible chain made out of blood.
 Xd4 rounds
 - **Wall of Blood**: **INT** -X [Temperature](Temperature.md), raise a wall of blood between two marked objects for Xd4 rounds
 - **Splatter**: **CON** -1 [Temperature](Temperature.md), -1 Blood, mark up to 4 objects or creatures that you can see
 - **Scorching Blood**: **CON** -1  [Temperature](Temperature.md) if there are any marked creatures or objects, deal D6 to each marked creature and burn any marked objects, they are no longer marked, at the end of the players turn +1 [Temperature](Temperature.md)